-Our financial performance in 2022/23 was strong, seeing an overall increase in reserves levels, delivery of 94% of planned savings and a reduction in group external debt.
-The Group's core funding grew to £233m and operating surplus of £0.980m (0.42%) against the annual budget.
+Our financial performance in 2023/24 was strong, seeing an overall increase in reserves levels, delivery of 98% of planned savings and a reduction in group external debt.
+The Group's net core funding grew to £243m and operating surplus post contributions to reserves of £0.147m (0.1%) against the annual budget.
 This underspend will be added to our general reserves, providing additional support in future years in an increasingly uncertain external environment.
 We have excluded the statutory accounting adjustments.

-This, the fifth year of underspending, coupled with the CIPFA police financial resilience index showing Staffordshire to be the most financially resilient police Force in the UK This has been achieved by the strong culture of financial management within the Force.
+This, the sixth year of underspending, coupled with the CIPFA police financial resilience index showing Staffordshire to be a financially resilient police Force places us in a strong position to meet future challenges.
+This has been achieved by the strong culture of financial management within the Force.

-Home Office main grant funding increased by $\pounds 6.993m$ compared to the year before.
-The Home Office have been clear that this did not cover any inflationary uplift and is the non-ring-fenced element of funding to support the increase in Police Officer numbers (120 in year).
-In addition to the core funding the Group also received a ring fenced incentivisation grant for Officer Uplift for the second year totalling $\pounds 2.035m$ (this is in addition to the baselined core funding of $\pounds 6.996m$ and is one off and dependent on delivering the uplift numbers.
+Home Office main grant funding increased by £0.450m compared to the year before.
+In addition to the core funding, the Group also received a Police Office Maintenance grant, which was to assist in the maintenance of officer numbers at their baseline plus full uplift allocation.

 Achievements during the year:

-- The Force delivered 94% of its planned £2.691m savings for the year.
-The undelivered savings relates to two schemes; one was the decommissioning of a piece of IT software which has been delayed due to operational reasons, other undelivered saving relates to travel costs where these were not realised in part due to a desire to return to more face to face engagement.
-As in previous years there were no savings within the Commissioner's Office. - External debt, used to fund the capital programme, has reduced year on year as maturing loans were not refinanced but were paid off using internal cash balances, reducing the interest payable on loans thus providing better value for the taxpayer.
-The capital financing requirement (CFR) which in essence is the outstanding amount to finance for historical capital expenditure fell for the third year in a row and down by £1.2m in 2022/23. - Cashable savings from better, smarter and more efficient procurement totalling £880k for the year based on Home Office returns.
-The outlook for procurement savings is becoming more challenging as we are in a higher inflation environment, pushing up the price of goods and services. - There has only been 1 IT outages since November 2021.
-This compares to 172 experienced in 2018/19 and 53 in the year to November 2021.
-A major outage is where one (or more) critical systems become unavailable. - Over delivery against the Governments uplift programme target by c.30 FTE.
-This resulted in an additional one-off grant from the Home Office for Staffordshire Police. - Spend on support services remains one of the lowest in the United Kingdom.
+- The Force delivered 98% of its planned £7.001m savings for the year. - External debt, used to fund the capital programme, has reduced year on year as maturing loans were not refinanced but were paid off using internal cash balances, reducing the interest payable on loans thus providing better value for the taxpayer.
+The capital financing requirement (CFR)

+which in essence is the outstanding amount to finance for historical capital expenditure fell for the third year in a row and down by £1.442mn 2023/24.
+This excludes the impact of accounting changes for the finance lease at Doxey.

+- Cashable savings from better, smarter and more efficient procurement totalling £0.6m for the year based on Home Office returns.
+The outlook for procurement savings is becoming more challenging due to a generally higher outlook for future inflation than has been the historical norm as well as this being an area of focus locally and nationally for the last 5 years. - National apprenticeship award winners, as part of our collaboration with West Mercia Police and Warwickshire Police and delivered through Staffordshire university, for our student officer training programmes - Completion of successful upgrades to core IT systems both on time and within budget.
+Given the complex nature of these systems this is in stark contrast to other public sector bodies - Over delivery against the Governments uplift programme target by 78 FTE.
+This resulted in an additional one-off grant from the Home Office for Staffordshire Police to pay for a number of these officers.
+Of these 78, 60 have been permanently funded through precept increases and the Forces efficiency programme. - Spend on support services remains one of the lowest in the United Kingdom.
 This allows for greater resource allocation to front line functions in line with the Police and Crime plan.

-Future Outlook
+1.2.7 Future Outlook

 Staffordshire Police continues to deliver Value for Money.
-Funding received into the group is 12th lowest in the country, with that received from the Commissioner to the Force being the 15th lowest in the country on a per head of population basis.
-Spending on Policing is £200.78 per person in the county per year or 55p per day but continues to be one of the safest places to live, work and visit in the United Kingdom.
+Funding received into the group is 15th lowest in the country, with that received from the Commissioner to the Force being the 9th lowest in the country on a per head of population basis.
+Spending on Policing is £199.62 per person in the county per year or 55p per day but continues to be one of the safest places to live, work and visit in the United Kingdom.
 This low funding position, relative to other areas, means that the scope for efficiencies is arguably lower than in other areas without impacting on the Policing model.